hipay/hipay-docs/hipay-marketplace-izberg/Integration.md

 # HiPay Marketplace integration for Izberg

 ## Preamble
 HiPay is fully integrated into Izberg, allowing you to manage both cash-in and cash-out operations automatically.
 To do so, you just need to create a HiPay account and provide the Izberg back office with your HiPay account information.
-By doing so, HiPay will take care of processing payments of your end customers and will also transfer funds to to your vendors' bank account.
-The whole solution is turnkey and fully compliant with European regulations.
+By doing so, HiPay will take care of processing payments of your end customers, will transfer funds to to your vendors' bank account and will also transfer commissions to the operator's bank account.
+This turnkey solution is fully compliant with European regulations.

 # Prerequisites